yuorb/lexicon-json/README.md

 $ deno task json
 ```

-Generate a minified json file to `output/lexicon.json`, which includes all the
+Generate minified json files to `output/lexicon_{LANG}.json`, which includes all the
 roots and affixes.

 ### `yaml`